 B: Sounds great.
 With all that going on, I suppose I’ll be going to bed late.
 I’ll have to catch up on my sleep during the day.

 V: Sleep?
 During Fallas only the deaf and the very drunk sleep.
 First of all at 8 o’clock in the morning you’ll be woken by the “despertá” (one of the few things in the whole week that will actually be on time).

 V: No, they don’t bring you any breakfast but they do send you a chorus of sweet little children to wake you from your slumber with a load of unbelievably loud bangers and out of tune brass band music.

 B: Oh, that’s nice of them.
 I know, I’ll wait till the “despertá” has finished and then go to bed.

-V: Look, believe me; just forget about bed until the 20th March.
+V: Look, believe me; just forget about bed until Fallas is over.
 Put on your “blusón” (that black cape thing off-duty Falleros wear) and get down to the “Plaza del Ayuntamiento” to find yourself a prime spot just in front of the post office building for the “mascletá” fireworks.

 B: Fireworks.
 Umbrellas of colour lighting up the dark night sky.

 V: It’s not about lights and colour, you’re thinking of the Castillo, these are the daytime fireworks.
 They’re all about sound and fury.
 We Valencians talk passionately about the rhythm, tone, pacing and sheer music of the “mascletá”.
 I always nod sagely but to be honest all I can hear is a chaotic series of loud bangs.